-I do one guest lecture per year at the University of Memphis School of Law Mediation course, where I speak on the comparison of arbitration and mediation.
-I also do occasional guest lectures in the Extern program and with the ADR students.
+I am scheduled to serve as an Adjunct Instructor at the University of Memphis School of Law beginning this fall, co-teaching a course on Mediation.

+I also do occasional guest lectures in the University of Memphis School of Law Extern program and with the ADR students.